Accessibility Tools

 Ativan (Lorazepam) is a prescription medication from the benzodiazepine group, used to treat anxiety disorders, insomnia, and some seizures.
 It has anxiolytic, sedative, and muscle relaxant effects.
 The drug can cause addiction and dependence, especially with prolonged use in high doses, so its use should be strictly monitored by a doctor.

-Ativan (Lorazepam) Medication Prices
+Ativan (Lorazepam) Prices

-Lorazepam (Ativan) pills 2.5 mg –> from $ 2.75/pill
+Lorazepam (Ativan) pills 2 mg Price – from $ 4.32/pill

 People who suffer from anxiety disorder experience a range of rather unpleasant symptoms, both physical and emotional, which can eventually lead to the cessation of a person’s emotional well-being, affecting one or more areas of their life.
 Anxiety should be treated by a professional who will determine what type of treatment is best suited for a particular situation.